devansien/Spyder/Readme.md

 ```

 ```
-    2. Log file will be written in the debug folder (if set to debug).
+    2. Log file will be generated in the debug folder (if set to debug).
 ```

 ```